 Nothing can really match up to Indian English when it comes to complicating what is otherwise pretty straightforward and simple.

 Take the case of movie tickets or any other tickets for that matter and you will see what I mean.
-Your favorite movie is going to be released this Friday and you want to catch a show on the first day, come what may.
+Your favorite movie releases this Friday and you want to catch a show on the first day, come what may.
 What do you do?

-Not very difficult to guess where the ‘remove’ comes from.
-Blame it on all the Indian languages we speak.
-‘Tikat nikaalna’ very quickly turns itself into ‘remove tickets’ without realizing that the correct verb-noun collocation in this context is book-tickets.
+Quite creative I must say but not very difficult to guess where the ‘remove’ or ‘take out’ comes from.
+Blame it on all the Indian languages we speak. ‘तिकट निकालना’ very quickly turns itself into ‘remove or take out tickets’ without realising that the correct verb-noun collocation in this context is book-tickets.